Bitagora/bitagora-web/nodes/install/ubuntu.md

 The script checks that your system has Docker installed and gets your external IP to customize the configuration of the node.
 It will also check if you have a firewall.
-In order to run a Bitagora node you need to open ports 8801 (used by validators to communicate between them) and 8008 (used by the REST-API to communicate with clients).
-Both of these ports should be available.
+In order to run a Bitagora node you need to open ports `8801` (used by validators to communicate between themselves) and `8008` (used by the REST-API to communicate with clients).
+Both of these ports should be accessible.
-If you have any firewall set up in your computer, please make sure the ports are accessible for remote tcp connections.
+If you have a firewall set up in your computer, please make sure the ports are accessible for remote tcp connections before running the script.

 The installation script will then download the configuration files and run `docker-compose up`.
 This will automatically install and run all Bitagora-Sawtooth components in different docker containers.
-The installation script will ask you if you want to daemonize the node, so that the containers will continue to run in the background even if you close the terminal.
-It is recommended that you answer yes when prompted.
-Otherwise, the node will stop after you close your terminal.
+The installation script will ask you if you want to daemonize the node, so that the containers continue to run in the background even after you close the terminal.
+It is recommended that you answer 'yes' when prompted.
+Otherwise, the node will stop once you close your terminal.

 All the files installed in the process are open-source and can be reviewed in the [Bitagora Node repo](https://github.com/bitagora/bitagora-node) or in the [Hyperledger/Sawtooth repo](https://github.com/hyperledger/sawtooth-core).